 MCC has many student organizations to enhance the student experience.
 Information on existing or starting new MCC organizations is available from the Student Life Coordinator.
-The Student Life Coordinator can also put you in touch with club/organization faculty sponsors, meeting dates, etc.
+The Student Life Coordinator can also provide you with club/organization faculty sponsors, meeting dates, atc.